pbatard/Mosby/README.md

 5. Once the installation is complete, reboot into UEFI firmware settings, and make sure that Secure Boot is enabled.

+If needed, you can also provide your own DB/DBX/DBT/KEK/PK/MOK binaries in DER, PEM, ESL or signed ESL format, by using something like `-db canonical_ca.cer` to point a Secure Boot variable to the data you want to install for it.

 ## Compilation

 Because Mosby depends on OpenSSL to provide the various cryptography function it needs, and